zbirenbaum/copilot.lua/README.md

 ##### ft_disable

-Not attach buffers with specific filetypes to copilot lsp server.
+Prevents copilot from attaching to buffers with specific filetypes.

 Example: